akibaz/CarBookingCLIApp2/README.md

 App for car rental company.
 This app allows administrators to see users, available cars and booked cars, and to make a booking.

 ## App structure
 App is written in java language, version 17.
 Structured in packages which contain POJOs with appropriate service and DAO classes.
+Data is stored in arrays.

 ## App walktrough